alleztech/Magento-2---Recent-Sales-Notification-Popup/README.md

 <h2>Introduction</h2>

 Hi All!
+I am Alan :)

 Sales Notification is a very useful tools for promoting your best selling items.
-I developed it in Magento 2.4.6 and also works in Magento 2.3.
+I develop it in Magento 2.4.6 and also works in Magento 2.3.
 Please feel free to comment and use it.
 <br>
 <br>
 <img src="https://www.alleztech.com/assets/salesnotification/Alleztech-Magento2-Sales-Notification-1.png"><br>